 Meditations on meditations on meditations : encountering environmental education and its relationship with René Descartes Short, Christopher (2021-09-01)Within my first year of grad school, I discovered that the discourses within and surrounding Environmental Education frequently arrive at a common antagonist.
 Across popular and academic works alike, the ideas of seventeenth ...

 Goodwin, Kathryn (2013-07-03)Through the use of autoethnography (Bochner & Ellis, 2000) and ethnodramatic performance (Saladana, 2003) this thesis presents an articulation of how the practice of meditation and silence influences identity and communication. ...

-Black, John (Alexandro Malaspina Research Centre, 2011-02)This paper describes and assesses an essay by navigator-philosopher Alexandro Malaspina on the question of whether beauty resides in nature or in art.
+Black, John A. (Alexandro Malaspina Research Centre, 2011-02)This paper describes and assesses an essay by navigator-philosopher Alexandro Malaspina on the question of whether beauty resides in nature or in art.